codefori/vscode-ibmi/docs/README.md

 #### Temporary library

 Temporary library.
-Is used to OUTPUT files.
+Stores temporary objects used by Code for i.
+Will be created automatically if it does not exist.
 Cannot be QTEMP.
 #### Source ASP

 If source files are located in a specific ASP, specify here.